 Village Sunflowers will be raising funds to support those affected by the conflict in Ukraine (since sunflowers are the national flower).
 Towards the end of the season, they will harvest the seeds so you can use them for baking, feeding the birds, or even have a go at growing your own sunflowers next year!
 Proceeds from seeds bought, and from any food bought to feed the hens, will be donated to the Ukraine Humanitarian Appeal run by the Disasters Emergency Committee, helping DEC charities provide food, water, shelter and healthcare to refugees and displaced families.

-Open now daily this summer – check social media for exact dates and times.
+Check social media for exact dates and times.
 Closing time is subject to change – if the weather is glorious and lots of people want to visit for sunset, they will stay open later to ensure everyone has time to enjoy it.

 Dogs welcome on leads with a pup hydration station.
 Note that it’s a working farm with livestock and moving machinery.
 Please only bring dogs who are friendly around lots of other people, other dogs and children.
 Please do not bring nervous, reactive or aggressive dogs as it is not fair on other dogs or visitors.